Nihilantropy/Basic-CI-CD/README.md

 - **Configures Deployments**: Manages replica count and environment variables
 - **Handles Service Exposure**: Exposes the application via NodePort
 - **Supports Version Selection**: Deploys specific application versions
+- **Environment-Specific Configurations**: Separate values files for dev and prod
 - **Implements Health Monitoring**: Configures liveness probes
 - **Manages Environment Variables**: Passes configuration to the application
 - **Downloads from Nexus**: Fetches the appropriate binary version at startup
 - **Exposes Metrics**: Ensures metrics endpoints are accessible for Prometheus scraping

-The chart is designed for flexibility, allowing customization through `values.yaml` and is managed in the Git repository to support GitOps workflows.
+The chart is designed for flexibility, allowing customization through environment-specific values files and is managed in the Git repository to support GitOps workflows.

 ### Kubernetes Setup